RUDRA78372/PassMan/README.md

 ### PMDB file format specification

 Passwords.pmdb is the file used to store passwords in this program.
-A pmdb file starts with a 10-byte header which is "PMDB-RUDRA" in the string.
-Then an integer with the size of the rest can be found.
+A pmdb file starts with a 10-byte header which is "PMDB-RUDRA" in string.
+Then an integer containing the size of the rest can be found.
 The rest is encrypted with the master password.

 PassMan is basically a wrapper for PMDB.pas.
 For using the PMDB.pas in your application, you need to call Create first.
 The first parameter is for the master password.
 The second parameter should be a dedicated seekable stream for PMDB, a TFileStream or TMemorystream is suggested for use.
 Set the position of the stream to 0 before calling Create.
 If you are creating a new pmdb file, set the last parameter to true, else use false.